Methadone Addiction Treatment Programs

 Brand names of Methadone include Dolophine, Methadone HCI Intensol, Methadose, and Methadose Sugar-Free.
 If used appropriately, it can be a positive resource for some.
 However, this drug can be misused, which can lead to methadone addiction and dependence.

 Individuals who develop methadone addiction gradually rely more and more on the drug to ease symptoms of minor aches and pains, which results in increased tolerance for the drug and the potential to develop an addiction.
 Methadone is a controversial medication due to the high instances of abuse and misuse.
-Research shows that entering a methadone drug rehab and receiving comprehensive addiction treatment is effective at treating methadone addiction.
+However, research shows that entering a methadone drug rehab and receiving comprehensive addiction treatment effectively treats methadone addiction.

 Our Methadone Treatment Center

-All of our methadone addiction treatment programs include weekly individual therapy sessions as well as intensive group therapy each week.
+All of our methadone addiction treatment programs include weekly individual therapy sessions and intensive group therapy each week.
 During these sessions, patients learn coping skills such as mindfulness, learn about how addiction progresses, process emotions and complicated feelings, and learn skills for relapse prevention.

 Furthermore, patients have the opportunity to engage in intense trauma work to uncover the underlying issues resulting in their continuous, chronic use of drugs and alcohol.
 Patients also have access to medical staff weekly for medication management and care for medical and mental health diagnoses.